Roger Moore As Deep Sea-diving Anti-Bond

 STREET DATE: OCTOBER 1ST, 2019/KINO LORBER STUDIO CLASSICS

 Growing up in the mid-1980’s, my dad’s near-lifelong Bond enthusiasm (Dr. No had its 1963 American debut when he turned twelve) inspired our family’s complete Betamax and later VHS tapings of then-thirteen 007 adventures (fifteen if 1967’s spoof Casino Royale and 1983’s non-EON production Never Say Never Again were included) off countless Sunday primetime TV showings.
-Which all meant I had been exposed to at least three different actors’ interpretations of the role (and up to seven more, headed by David Niven and Peter Sellers, if the original Casino Royale was again included) by the time I was ten years old.
+Which all meant I had been exposed to at least three different actors’ interpretations of the role (and up to seven more, headed by David Niven and Peter Sellers, if the original Casino Royale were again included) by the time I was ten years old.
 And although I was unable to follow a single plot from any one of the entries until well into my mid-twenties, I nevertheless had my favorite among the many faces and voices who preferred their martinis shaken-not-stirred: Roger Moore.

 With a wry twist and an often arched brow, Moore’s delivery of the suave superspy’s drink request keenly resonated with a preteen’s non-comprehension of globe-spanning political crises, geewhiz gadgetry, and ludicrously-scaled evil lairs.
 (To say nothing of a film-by-film revolving door of always accommodating female beauty.)
 Over rocky land and smooth highways, down snowy peaks and up through the turbulent skies, plunging to the deep seas below, Moore’s wit and panache in the role won my eternal devotion from a first viewing of a Union Jack parachute dead-opening off a vertiginous cliff-jump in The Spy Who Loved Me (1977).
 And even though the stunt in reference was physically performed by skier Rick Sylvester, the whimsical spirit of Moore’s Bond there displayed would be completely out of character for more dour, less endearing interpretations — even by stunt-proxy — of the role.